-Inability to sleep due to pain, a phenomenon dubbed “painsomnia,” is an all-too familiar symptom for those living with different kinds of arthritis.
+Painsomnia is the inability to sleep due to pain.
+It’s an all-too familiar symptom for those living with different kinds of arthritis.
 “Unfortunately, it’s an every night occurrence,” Lee Driscoll Dandan told CreakyJoints on Facebook.

 “I’m woken and kept awake by pain most nights — it’s mentally and physically exhausting,” shared Damla Huss.